How do I become a dog trainer?

 - Go to your area animal shelter and volunteer to work with the dogs.
 There is nothing like experience with dogs you don’t know to teach you to be a great trainer.

 - Go to LOTS of seminars and conferences on behavior and training.
+There are many options both in-person and virtual.

 - Subscribe to magazines, blogs and user groups that discuss dog training and behavior.